Hi I'm Julia Tyrrell, the founder of Disability Grants

 So, what motivated me to start the website?

-From reading the different pages on this website you may have already realised that I am the mother of a disabled child.
+From reading the different pages on this website you may have already realised that I am the single parent of a disabled child.

 Over the past 15 years my family has used grants to help fund trikes, wheelchairs, adaptations to our home, medical equipment and specialist holidays for my disabled son.

 With this support, my son was able to cycle back from school with his friends, join us for a family meal in the kitchen and experience the exhilaration of wheelchair abseiling.